Overwintering Plants In High Wind Areas: Protect Plants From Winter Winds

 (Image credit: yulyao)

 Planning a garden filled with perennial flowers can be time consuming, as well as expensive.
-For many, protecting our landscape and investment in it is of great importance.
-As winter approaches each season, some gardeners find themselves wondering how to best protect perennial plants from swings in temperature.
-While frigid winter temperatures are obviously an issue, considering wind and overwintering of plants is also important.
+Protecting our landscape – and our investment in it – is of the utmost importance.
+As winter approaches, many of us will wonder how best to protect perennial plants from dramatic and extreme swings in temperature.
+While frigid winter temperatures are obviously an issue, overwintering plants from the risks of high winds is also critical.
+Here we consider some of the steps you can take to protect your plants.

 How Do Winter Winds Affect Plants?